spicysoft/jp-www-gitlab-com/sites/uncategorized/source/job-families/finance/data-science/index.html.md

 The Principal Data Scientist meets all of the requirements of an Staff Data Scientist, plus:

-* 6+ years professional experience in a predictive analytics, data science, or similar role
+* 8+ years professional experience in a predictive analytics, data science, or similar role
-* Experience leading projects and large initiatives
+* Experience leading strategic projects and large initiatives spanning multiple teams, people, and roles
 * Demonstrated track record of forming effective cross-functional partnerships; desire to work collaboratively and in a diverse team
 * Stays current on the state of data science research, processes, tools, and algorithms
 * Recognized as a leader in the Data Science space across the company

 #### Principal Data Scientist Performance Indicators

-* Number of Models Operationalized and Users activated
-* Number of Strategic Insights Discovered ([Data Value Calculator](/handbook/business-ops/data-team/how-we-work/#data-team-value-calculator) score 3 or higher)
+* $ARR Impact (New Business, Cost Savings, or Efficiency Improvement)
+* # of Business Functions which achieve Level 4 of the [Data Capability Model](https://about.gitlab.com/handbook/business-technology/data-team/direction/#data-capability-model)
-* Business Partner Customer Satisfaction Score ([CSAT](https://en.wikipedia.org/wiki/Customer_satisfaction))
+* E-Group Customer Satisfaction Score ([CSAT](https://en.wikipedia.org/wiki/Customer_satisfaction))
-* Merge Request Rate

 ## Hiring Process